swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/08_2_add_chapter_eigensoft.md

 I will share the how-to for a macOS environment below in [EIGENSOFT] - this should work in a Linux environment too as macOS is UNIX-based.
 You can choose to try and make it work on your system (be it UNIX or macOS based) at home (or in the office).

-However, I recommend that you use the `--pca` function which is present in `PLINK` v1.9 and up.
-This means you should probably simply skip this section and jump straight to Chapter \@ref(gwas-basics-sample-qc).
+However, I recommend that you use the `--pca` function which is present in `PLINK` v1.9 and up (I describe this in the Chapter 'Sample QC'.

 ## Install homebrew